arjundomle07/Sales-Data-Analytics-End-to-End--ADE-Project/README.md

 End Notes
 This project provides a great overview to many of Azure services such as Azure Data Factory, Azure Databricks, Azure Synapse Analytics.

-The resources we create in Azure can be secured by adding contributors into a Security Group.
-This feature is offered in Microsoft Entra ID (previously Azure Active Directory).
-Thus, whoever belonging to the Security group can access and contribute to the project freely.

-The Database is although small, made it easier to visualize the scope and working of various services at once.

-Another thing to note is that, project couldve been made smaller using only Azure Data factory but I added Databricks and Synapse Analytics to explore what these have to offer.

-Project done by Balachandar.S